urbit/urbit.org-reloaded/content/community/grants-and-bounties/escape.md

 The Beta Reputation is a system that is very easy to understand to non-technical users but has a statistical background behind it.
 Nevertheless this is just one of the many reputation systems that are out there like [Regret](https://dl.acm.org/doi/pdf/10.1145/375735.376110), [Fire](https://eprints.soton.ac.uk/259559/1/dong-ecai2004.pdf) or [Travos](https://idp.springer.com/authorize/casa?redirect_uri=https://link.springer.com/content/pdf/10.1007/s10458-006-5952-x.pdf&casa_token=M38itGxqsu0AAAAA:lAUgQUvbc4dZFhrNs4SSPWrQ9PzUj05pzmU5zkvPkytDOfgFOIxVP0a8Tzk_VkRi37J1bRHPJ2IhTD8C).
 I envision this work as a starting point for introducing reputation systems in Urbit as libraries that can be used by the community for experimentation.

 With this is mind the Beta library (`/lib/beta.hoon`) can be used with any app that has a well defined data structure that comprises a list of timestamped events with a certain score, weighted, if desired, for a specific dimension.
 The ability to tag each event with a weighted dimension allows for complex reputations where different data points can be aggregated together.

+## Milestones

+### Gall Agent and Beta Reputation Library
+2 stars
+Delivery of the agent and library for the Beta reputation that's able to poke Azimuth for the Blockchain data, calculate the reputation score, and store it on the agent.

+### Escape UI
+2 stars
+Delivery of the UI interface that will show the Reputation Score to the user, with the ability to search for specific sponsors and filter the results accordingly.